InstituteforDiseaseModeling/covasim/README.md

 `import covasim as cv`.
 The other subfolders, `cruise_ship` and `webapp`, are also described below.

 ### covasim

 The model consists of two core classes: the `Person` class (which contains information on health state), and the `Sim` class (which contains methods for running, calculating results, plotting, etc.).

-The structure of the `covasim` folder, in the order imported, is as follows:
+The structure of the `covasim` folder is as follows:

 * `base.py`: The `ParsObj` class, plus basic methods of the `BaseSim` class, and associated functions.
-* `interventions.py`: The classes for adding interventions aimed at stopping transmission.
+* `interventions.py`: The classes for adding interventions and dynamically modifying parameters.
 * `model.py`: The core classes defining the model, namely `Person` and `Sim`. `Sim` inherits from `BaseSim` which inherits from `ParsObj` which inherits from `prettyobj`.
 * `parameters.py`: Functions for creating the parameters dictionary and populating correct attributes for people.
 * `README.md`: Detailed information on the model parameters.